 Individuals are encouraged to enter every year, regardless of whether they have won or lost in previous years.

-A limited amount of information about the program, including current and past winners, is available courtesy of the Mensa Education & Research Foundation.
-You may also contact the local scholarship chair .
+A limited amount of information about the program, including current and past winners, is available courtesy of the Mensa Education & Research Foundation You may also contact the local scholarship chair .

-We’re always interested if someone wants to serve as a judge.
+We’re always interested if a Chicago Mensa member wants to serve as a judge.
 Experience as an English teacher or writer/editor is NOT required (in fact, the national organization encourages the local chairs to recruit a diverse judging pool).
 Judging usually involves several evenings’ work divided into two 2-4 night blocks (one block of time for each round of judging).
 The first block is around the last two weeks of January, the second block is around the first two weeks of February.
 In past years, judges had 20-30 essays to judge each round.

-If you are interested in volunteering as a judge, contact the scholarship chair during the months of August through November.
+If you are interested in volunteering as a judge, contact the Scholarship Chair during the months of August through November.

 Additional Mensa Education & Research Foundation Scholarships